aphrochl/SwipeFlix/Phase1/README.md

 ## Project Directions

+These are the project directions for phase 1, as given by the professor:

 ### Phase 1: Idea Proposal - Prototype

 In the first phase, you should present your idea with **low-fidelity prototyping** and **rapid implementation methods**.